 While this Element calls specific attention to the aforementioned designated environmental resources (Environmental Resources), it also recognizes that these are not the only environmental resources of significance and importance that should be considered in land use decisions and cared for through management practices.
-With this in mind, Boulder County's overarching intention is to maintain the overall health and integrity of our rich and diverse environment to the greatest extent possible as our knowledge and understanding of environmental functions and interconnections evolves.
+With this in mind, Boulder County's overarching intention is to maintain the overall health and Boulder County's important environmental resources include naturally occurring ecosystems and their native species populations. integrity of our rich and diverse environment to the greatest extent possible as our knowledge and understanding of environmental functions and interconnections evolves.
 The term "environmental resources" as used in this Element consists of both the designated "Environmental Resources" and undesignated environmental resources.